-- 2.16 Agriculture remains a significant influence on the economy.
-Within Mid Devon as a whole there are 1,374 agricultural holdings and 522 agricultural businesses.
-Livestock farming is the dominant land usage, with 70% of holdings managed as grassland for dairying, lowland cattle and sheep, and a further 10% under mixed usage. - 2.17 Approximately 8% of the workforce is directly involved in agriculture and 20.6% of Mid Devon businesses are dependent on agriculture, either as primary - producers, processors, manufacturers or retailers.
+- 2.17 Approximately 8% of the workforce is directly involved in agriculture and 20.6% of Mid Devon businesses are dependent on - agriculture, either as primary producers, processors, manufacturers or retailers.
 Food processing is a major element of the manufacturing sector.
 This is reflected at the Tiverton level. - 2.18 The ancient pannier market in Tiverton's historic town centre is open most days of the week and hosts a variety of specialist events during the year.
-The town centre, like many others, has faced numerous challenges over the years largely the result of falling footfall due to the increasing competitiveness of outof-town retail, nearby shopping centres and the internet.
-Several lessees have struggled to make the supermarket in the centre of town viable, denying this facility for those without transport, and several High Street brand names have recently closed.
+The town centre, like many others, has faced numerous challenges over the years.